tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **2a.**

-Using the provided hint, I will consider the following array of almost properly ordered elements A from 1 to 18.
+Using the provided hint, I will consider the following array of almost properly ordered elements A from 1 to 11.

-Consider the following incomplete arrangement:
+Consider the following arrangement:

 1 ---> root node